eNewsletter from Wisdom of the Elders

 The Wisdom Agricultural Business Incubator (WABI) will support the startup and development of 6-8 businesses by Native American (American Indian, Alaskan Native, Native Hawaiian, and Pacific Islander) adult interns to plan and create an agricultural/horticultural microenterprise business in rural Marion County, Oregon.
 WABI will provide support services, including entrepreneur business development training, strategic planning, business plan development, and financial planning.

-This is a unique opportunity to not only grow Native-owned businesses and jobs but also intentionally cultivate First Food/Native species in a nursery/horticultural setting!
+This is a unique opportunity to grow Native-owned businesses and jobs and intentionally cultivate First Food/Native species in a nursery/horticultural setting!
 By focusing on first foods, WABI will provide participants with opportunities to become skilled leaders in native plant production for multiple applications, with the unique capacity to additionally share the cultural relevance of the plants they propagate.

 Applicants must be 18 years or older, be willing to start a native plant micro-business, and have:

 - High school diploma, GED, or higher education